-By John Griffith, founder of the great UK running site, www.therunningbug.co.uk
+By John Griffith, video artist and founder of the great UK running site, www.therunningbug.co.uk

 John has a love of exotic routes: See John's Mediterranean hillclimb here: Amalfi, Italy Running Route